LeetLLM

 • Runs many times per request (once per output token).

-The following table summarizes the key differences between the prefill and decode phases:
+This table summarizes the key differences between the prefill and decode phases:

 PhaseArithmetic IntensityBottleneckBatching Strategy